Tutorial: Set up a lab account with Azure Lab Services

 On the Lab Services page, select Add on the toolbar or select Create lab account button on the page.

 On the Basics tab of the Create a lab account page, do the following actions:

 Select the Azure subscription in which you want to create the lab account.

-For Resource group, select Create new, and enter a name for the resource group.
+For Resource group, select an existing resource group or select Create new, and enter a name for the resource group.

-For Location, select a location/region in which you want the lab account to be created.
+For Location, select a location/region in which you want to create the lab account.

 Add a user to the Lab Creator role

 To set up a classroom lab in a lab account, the user must be a member of the Lab Creator role in the lab account.
 To provide educators the permission to create labs for their classes, add them to the Lab Creator role: